-In California, almost 296,000 teachers worked in public school classrooms in 2014-15, reflecting a gradual increase since 2011-12 when there were only about 284,000 public school teachers.
+In California, more than 305,000 teachers worked in public school classrooms in 2016-17, reflecting a gradual increase since 2011-12 when there were only about 284,000 public school teachers.
 But the number is still below the more than 310,000 employed in 2007-08, the year before the recent national economic crisis first hit.

 The background, qualifications, training, and abilities of this vast workforce are central to the quality of schooling students receive.
 Their compensation represents the bulk of school expenditures, and their interactions with students are the essence of education.